UtrechtUniversity/global-goals/README.md

 <!-- e.g. Github Actions workflow status -->
 ![workflow name](https://github.com/UtrechtUniversity/<REPOSITORY>/workflows/<WORKFLOW_NAME_OR_FILE_PATH>/badge.svg)

-The goal of this project is to obtain historical hyperlinks among a given set of Non Governmental Organizations (NGO's).
+The goal of this project is to obtain historical hyperlinks among a given set of International Organizations (IOs).
 The hyperlinks are retrieved from the oranizations' websites from 2012 up to 2019 via the Internet Archive.

 <!-- TABLE OF CONTENTS -->